theaniketraj/personal-portfolio/content/pages/blog/post-eight.md

 Internally, the Index is a binary file `.git/index` that records:

-*   File paths
+- File paths

-*   Blob SHA references
+- Blob SHA references

-*   File permissions and timestamps
+- File permissions and timestamps

 When you `git commit`, Git takes the Index, writes a new tree object, then makes a commit object referencing that tree.

 ## 6. Storage on Disk: Loose Objects and Packfiles

-*   **Loose Objects**: initially, each new blob/tree/commit is written as a compressed file under `.git/objects/xx/yyyy...`.
+- **Loose Objects**: initially, each new blob/tree/commit is written as a compressed file under `.git/objects/xx/yyyy...`.

-*   **Packfiles**: over time, Git consolidates loose objects into packfiles (`.git/objects/pack/pack-*.pack/.idx`) using delta compression to save space and speed up network transfer.
+- **Packfiles**: over time, Git consolidates loose objects into packfiles (`.git/objects/pack/pack-*.pack/.idx`) using delta compression to save space and speed up network transfer.

 `git gc --auto` (garbage collection) handles packing, pruning unreachable objects, and optimizing performance.

 ## 7. Core Operations Under the Hood

-*   **Commit**
+- **Commit**
   1. Write blobs for staged files.

   2. Build trees recursively from directories.

   3. Create commit object pointing to root tree and parent.

   4. Update branch ref to new commit SHA.

-*   **Branch**
+- **Branch**

-    *   Create or move a ref file under `.git/refs/heads/`.
+  - Create or move a ref file under `.git/refs/heads/`.

-*   **Merge**
+- **Merge**
   1. Find common ancestor commit.

   2. Perform a three-way merge of trees.

   3. Write new merge commit with two parents.

-*   **Rebase**
+- **Rebase**

-    *   Replay commits onto a new base by rewriting commit objects with updated parent SHAs.
+  - Replay commits onto a new base by rewriting commit objects with updated parent SHAs.

-*   **Checkout**
+- **Checkout**
   1. Read target commit’s tree.

   2. Overwrite Working Directory and Index to match.

   3. Update HEAD to the target ref or commit SHA.

 ## 8. Why Git Is So Fast and Reliable

-*   **Data Integrity**: SHA hashing ensures any corruption is detected.
+- **Data Integrity**: SHA hashing ensures any corruption is detected.

-*   **Local-first**: nearly all operations read/write locally—no network needed.
+- **Local-first**: nearly all operations read/write locally-no network needed.

-*   **Immutable History**: commits never change once created, making rollbacks trivial.
+- **Immutable History**: commits never change once created, making rollbacks trivial.

-*   **Delta Compression in Packs**: efficient storage and transfer.
+- **Delta Compression in Packs**: efficient storage and transfer.

 ## Conclusion

-Understanding Git’s plumbing—its object model, references, and storage mechanisms—unlocks powerful workflows.
+Understanding Git’s plumbing - its object model, references, and storage mechanisms-unlocks powerful workflows.
 You’re no longer just typing commands; you know what truly happens when you stage, commit, branch, or merge.
 Armed with this knowledge, you can diagnose low-level issues, craft advanced scripts, and leverage Git’s full potential in any development scenario.